internet4000/find/readme.md

 beginning of the `main.js` file.
 All the symbols and engines are written the same way as in the following tables (but complete).

-Alternatively, this project can come with a graphical user interface to explore all available engines, as well as your custom engines (see if you can access the settings page in your instance).

 #### ! search

 These engines are stored under this `!` symbol, because they provide